This is a set of defaults for teams to use, but is not mandatory if teams have good reason to do something different (see What this is — and is not).

-- Context switching due to individuals sharing their time between multiple items.
-As has been well-researched, this kind of task switching significantly reduces productivity and effectiveness.
+- Context switching due to individuals sharing their time between multiple items, as has been well-researched by the American Psychological Association in Multitasking: Switching costs.
+This kind of task switching significantly reduces productivity and effectiveness.

 - Partially-done work that requires rework or is discarded because it has become out of date or no longer relevant due to being in progress but not actively worked on.